Reflecting on 2025: A Journey Towards Excellence at TSKF Five Dock

 As we stand at the threshold of 2026, it is natural to look forward.
-However, to move forward with clarity, we must first look back with honesty.
+However, to move ahead with clarity, we must first look back with honesty.
 Life is finite, yet we often live as though we have an infinite supply of "tomorrows."

 The Dalai Lama once noted that man often "lives as if he is never going to die, and then dies having never really lived."
 To ensure we are truly living—not just existing—I invite our students and parents to join me in a purposeful review of 2025.

 I encourage you to find a quiet space, take a pen to paper, and deeply analyse these seven questions.
 Writing them down moves these thoughts from the "noise" of our minds into the "reality" of our lives.
+Reflection is not merely an exercise; it is a vital step in our growth.

 The 7 Questions for Reflection and Refinement

-1. What achievements are you most proud of in 2025?
+What achievements are you most proud of in 2025?

-1. What people or activities added the most energy to your life this year?
+What people or activities added the most energy to your life this year?

-1. What did you outgrow in 2025?
+What did you outgrow in 2025?

-1. What did your best days this year have in common, and how can you create more of them?
+What did your best days this year have in common, and how can you create more of them?

-1. What got too much of your attention this year and what didn’t get enough?
+What got too much of your attention this year, and what didn’t get enough?

-1. What one goal would create the biggest ripple in your life for 2026?
+What one goal would create the biggest ripple in your life for 2026?

 Commitment to the Craft: The Path to Black Belt